risiko79/mopidy_plex/README.rst

     port =
     host =

-Servername above can be the name of the server (not the hostname and port) or <hostname|ip>:port.
+'Servername' above can be the name of the server (not the hostname and port) or it could be <hostname|ip>:port.
-You can find the server name in plex web settings. token is a valid an registered token from your plexpass account If token is set username and password are ignored otherwise username and password is needed to login.
+You can find the server name in plex web settings.
+'token' is a valid registered token from your plexpass account If 'token' is set username and password are ignored otherwise username and password is needed to login.

 Project resources